BlaireLeone/bulma-clean-theme/albizia.md

-Marza, a local herbal practitioner, who follows the traditions of earth medicine, adds that in traditional Chinese medicine, it is often considered a calming spirit herb.
+Marza Millar, a local herbal practitioner, who follows the traditions of earth medicine, adds that in traditional Chinese medicine, it is often considered a calming spirit herb.
 “The bark anchors the spirit while the flowers lighten it”.

 It is also useful in treating insomnia and promoting restful sleep.
 Here, stress and anxiety also play key roles, as the act of alleviating a frayed nervous system, also allows for a better night’s sleep.